Name

 Definition

-Lymphoplasmacytic lymphoma (LPL) is a neoplasm of small B lymphocytes, plasmacytoid lymphocytes, and plasma cells, usually involving bone marrow and sometimes lymph nodes and spleen, which does not fulfill the criteria for any of the other small B-cell lymphoid neoplasms that can also have plasmacytic differentiation.
+Lymphoplasmacytic lymphoma (LPL) is a neoplasm comprising small B lymphocytes, plasmacytoid lymphocytes, and plasma cells, usually involving the bone marrow and sometimes involving the lymph nodes and spleen.
+(WHO 5th edition)

 Definitive Diagnostic Methods